-- 3. Pushbuttons are provided at the bottom of the display to open popup windows with additional information and controls. - 4.
+- 2. The equipment is shown with some inner detail to reflect the equipment in the field. - 3.
+Pushbuttons are provided at the bottom of the display to open popup windows with additional information and controls. - 4.
 A Priority 2 alarm is shown next to the UVT bar graph.
-The bar graph is also outlined with an orange rectangle. - 5.
-UV Disinfection Bank UV-U214 is in manual mode and therefore a blue rectangle is shown around this bank.
+The bar graph is also outlined with an orange rectangle. - UV Disinfection Bank UV-U214 is in manual mode and therefore a blue rectangle is shown around this bank.